The main person or group responsible for the creation of your source. If unknown, leave blank.

 See the "Special Note for Citing Gale Databases" box for a special note on citing sources found in Gale Databases.

 These elements are only used in certain circumstances.
 For the most part they appear after the period the closes your main citation.
-They are considered "Optional" because they do not apply to every kind of source, or are not always needed, even if known and available.
+They used to be considered "Optional" because they do not apply to every kind of source, or are not always needed, even if known and available, but MLA 9 changed the name to "Supplemental" because the elements aren't actually optional, they're just not needed for every kind of source.

 A "Source" can be nested in more than one container.
 In cases like this, simply create a citation [elements 3-9, where applicable] for the additional container after the first.